 Though the room was quiet, I heard the wind whistle through the window (it was extremely stormy).

-Food and drink: 2 West restaurant and bar are found at the rear of the lobby and overlook Battery Park (though as they’re on the ground floor, the views aren’t overly breathtaking).
+Food and drink: 2 West restaurant and bar are found at the rear of the lobby and overlook Battery Park (they’re on the ground floor so don’t expect breathtaking views).
 The bar and lounge is a congenial place, with TV screens broadcasting sports,bartenders who know how to mix serious drinks and a menu of pleasing bar food.
-My grilled chicken sandwich came on an olive roll with a salad laced with pecans ($18 in the bar/$20 for room service).
+My grilled chicken sandwich came on an olive roll with a salad laced with pecans.
 Though the bar was full, the restaurant, which has a stylish but pricey menu, was quiet on a Saturday night.